 Managing stress is just the first step to building emotional intelligence.
 The science of attachment indicates that your current emotional experience is likely a reflection of your early life experience.
 Your ability to manage core feelings such as anger, sadness, fear, and joy often depends on the quality and consistency of your early life emotional experiences.
-If your primary caretaker as an infant understood and valued your emotions, it’s likely your emotions have become valuable assets in adult life.
-But, if your emotional experiences as an infant were confusing, threatening or painful, it’s likely you’ve done your best to distance yourself from your emotions.
+If your primary caretaker as an infant understood and valued your emotions, it's likely your emotions have become valuable assets in adult life.
+But, if your emotional experiences as an infant were confusing, threatening or painful, it's likely you've tried to distance yourself from your emotions.

 But being able to connect to your emotions—having a moment-to-moment connection with your changing emotional experience—is the key to understanding how emotion influences your thoughts and actions.